-A wedding-planning to-do list can seem a mile long sometimes, and the last thing a busy bride wants to do is add to it!
+A wedding-planning to-do list can seem a mile long sometimes, and the last thing a busy couple wants to do is add to it.
 But keeping on top of your finances as tax season approaches is incredibly important, for both your wedding budget and your post-wedding financial plans.

-So why should you add "Talk about our taxes" to all the other tasks you need to accomplish before your wedding day rolls around?
-Lisa Greene-Lewis, a TurboTax tax expert, is here to fill us in about everything from figuring out whether parts of your wedding are tax-deductible (yay!) to deciding whether to file jointly.
+So why should you add "Talk about our taxes" to all of the other tasks you need to accomplish before your wedding day rolls around?
+Because as surprising as it may sound, parts of your wedding just might be tax-deductible (yay!), and there are key considerations to take into account if you're deciding whether to file jointly.
 Taxes may not be the most romantic of topics, but having a little extra cash in your bank account (and a stress-free tax season!) totally is.

 Could Part of Your Wedding be Tax Deductible?